The Obelisk simulation: galaxies contribute more than AGN to HI reionization of protoclusters: Galaxies and BH populations in

 While there is, to the best of our knowledge, no observational constraint on the AGN luminosity function in protoclusters at $z>1.6$, there has been evidence for enhanced AGN activity in dense environments at $z\sim2-3$ \citep[e.g.][]{Lehmer2009, Digby-North2010}.
-An interesting comparison is in SSA22 at $z\sim3$, where there have been studies on both the galaxy and AGN populations. \cite{Lehmer2009} find that the AGN fraction in SSA22 is increased by a factor 6 with respect to the field, which means that AGN are enhanced more than galaxies in protoclusters.
-Similarly, \cite{Digby-North2010} and \cite{Krishnan2017} find that the enhancement in AGN is higher than expected simply taking into account the higher number of galaxies, i.e., a higher fraction of galaxies in protoclusters exhibit AGN activity.
+An interesting comparison is in SSA22 at $z\sim3$, where there have been studies on both the galaxy and AGN populations. \cite{Lehmer2009} find that the AGN fraction in SSA22 is increased by a factor of 6 with respect to the field, which means that AGN are enhanced more than galaxies in protoclusters.
+Similarly, \cite{Digby-North2010} and \cite{Krishnan2017} find that the enhancement in AGN is higher than expected simply taking into account the higher number of galaxies, that is, a higher fraction of galaxies in protoclusters exhibit AGN activity.
 This has been suggested to be a byproduct of protoclusters hosting more more massive galaxies \citep[see e.g.][for a discussion]{Yang2018} rather than of enhanced interactions or more sustained BH growth.

 Finally, in Fig.~\ref{fig:mbhmstar} we compare the BH mass versus the galaxy stellar mass at $z=4$ in \Obelisk with the local scaling relations from \citet{Reines2015} and \citet{Baron2019}.
 Consistent with previous work \citep[e.g.][]{Dubois2015,Bower2017,Habouzit2017,Weinberger2017}, we find that BH growth is inefficient in galaxies with masses below $\Mstar \lesssim 10^{9.5}\,\Msun$, as indicated by the plateau around the BH seed mass.
-In the high mass regime, BHs grow rapidly and start to follow scaling relations similar to those observed at $z \sim 0$.
-We leave the detailed study of the black hole population and its growth history for a future work.
+In the high-mass regime, BHs grow rapidly and start to follow scaling relations similar to those observed at $z \sim 0$.
+We leave the detailed study of the BH population and its growth history for a future work.